boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 --- back

-# Example TACACS+ Authentication Configuration
+# Example TACACS+ Authentication Configuration with Shared Secret

 {{ex9105}} shows an example where a TACACS+ authentication server instance is configured using shared secret for authentication.